 It remains highly desirable to convert the main power lines along Estero Boulevard to underground lines.
-No amendments are needed to the comprehensive plan to continue in that direction or to move forward with most of the other initiatives described in this section.
-The only comprehensive plan amendment that is needed is to modify Policy 7-J-2 to set a realistic date for modifying the land development code to require a useful traffic impact analysis for proposed new developments.
+No amendments are needed to the comprehensive plan to continue in that direction or to move forward on the other initiatives described in this section.